Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Findings

-The majority of participants delved into the adverse impacts on organizations resulting from the failure to develop a fair AI/ML.
-The participants delved into two key facets (concepts) of the impacts on organizations namely: (i) Financial losses and (ii) Reputational repercussions.
+The majority of participants delved into the adverse impacts on organisations resulting from the failure to develop a fair AI/ML system.
+The participants delved into two key facets (concepts) of the impacts on organisations namely: (i) Financial losses and (ii) Reputational repercussions.